Mintbase/Grants-Program/applications/wasmedge_substrate.md

 ### Overview

 Supporting WasmEdge as an alternative Substrate WebAssembly runtime.
 The project increases the Substrate ecosystem's node software diversity by supporting an alternative high-performance WebAssembly Runtime implementation.
-The project team are the maintainers of the WasmEdge WebAssembly Runtime project, and had successfully completed W3F projects in the past.
+The project team are the maintainers of the WasmEdge WebAssembly Runtime project, and had successfully completed Mintbase projects in the past.

 ### Project Details